GraphMath

 Projection separates a vector into a part that we keep and a part that we discard.
 In orthogonal projection, the discarded part is perpendicular to the target subspace.

-• For one direction u, the vector v decomposes as v = v + v, where v lies along u
+• For one direction u, the vector v decomposes as v = v + v, where v is a scalar multiple of u and v is orthogonal to u

-• For a matrix U with independent columns, the projection of v onto col(U) is U (Uᵀ U)⁻¹ Uᵀ v
+• For a matrix U with independent columns, the orthogonal projection of v onto col(U) is U(UᵀU)⁻¹Uᵀv

-• Orthogonal projection is a special case of general projection, where the residual lies in a chosen complementary subspace
+• Orthogonal projection is the special case S = U, so the residual lies in null(Uᵀ), the orthogonal complement of col(U)

-The chapter moves from vector form to matrix form, then compares orthogonal and general projection side by side and ends with the transformation view of the projection matrix.
+The chapter moves from vector form to matrix form, compares orthogonal and general projection side by side, develops the algebraic properties of P and ends with the transformation view of the projection matrix.

 What makes orthogonal projection special?